DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 its visbility by comparing the distances to the sphere radius.

 The LOD calculation (`CalcDetailLevel` function) is based on computing the object bounding sphere radius in screen space.
-For detailed analysis of the algorithm, see the link in [Further Reading](#further-reading).
+For detailed description of the algorithm, see the link in [Further Reading](#further-reading).

 After the payload has been written, we need to issue another barrier to wait until all threads reach the same point.
 After that we can safely read the `s_TaskCount` value.